whosonfirst-data/whosonfirst-external-foursquare-venue-us/README.md

 These CSV files are meant to be "useable" from [DuckDB](https://duckdb.org/docs/data/csv/overview.html) or other similar database systems.

 ```
+$> duckdb
+v1.1.3 19864453f7
+Enter ".help" for usage hints.
+Connected to a transient in-memory database.
+Use ".open FILENAME" to reopen on a persistent database.

 D DESCRIBE(SELECT * FROM read_csv('us-85680575-101734683.csv'));
 ┌────────────────────┬─────────────┬─────────┬─────────┬─────────┬─────────┐
 │    column_name     │ column_type │  null   │   key   │ default │  extra  │